-The permittee shall retain records of the following monitoring information:

-- 1. Date, exact location and time of sampling or measurements performed, preservatives used; - 2.
-Individual(s) who performed the sampling or measurements; - 3.
-Date(s) the analyses were performed; - 4.
-Laboratory(s) which performed the analyses; - 5.
-Analytical techniques or methods used; - 6.
-Chain of custody forms; - 7.
+- 1. For at least three (3) years from the date of the monitoring event, the Permittee shall retain records of the following monitoring information: - a.
+Date, exact location and time of sampling or measurements performed, preservatives used; - b.
+Individual(s) who performed the sampling or measurements; - c.
+Date(s) the analyses were performed; - d.
+Laboratory(s) which performed the analyses; - e.
+Analytical techniques or methods used; - f.
+Chain of custody forms; - g.
 Any comments, case narrative or summary of results produced by the laboratory.
 These comments should identify and discuss QA/QC analyses performed concurrently during sample analyses and should specify whether analyses met project requirements and 40 CFR 136.
-If results include information on initial and continuing calibration, surrogate analyses, blanks, duplicates, laboratory control samples, matrix spike and matrix spike duplicate results, sample receipt condition, or holding times and preservation, these records must also be retained. - 8.
-Summary of data interpretation and any corrective action taken by the permittee.
+If results include information on initial and continuing calibration, surrogate analyses, blanks, duplicates, laboratory control samples, matrix spike and matrix spike duplicate results, sample receipt condition, or holding times and preservation, these records must also be retained. - h.
+Summary of data interpretation and any corrective action taken by the Permittee.

-PART III.
-WHOLE EFFLUENT TOXICITY TESTING REQUIREMENTS
+PART III - WHOLE EFFLUENT TOXICITY TESTING REQUIREMENTS